civican/legisinfo/42-1/bills/C-44/bill_text.md

 Paragraph 3(1)(c) of the `Public Sector Compensation Act` is replaced by the following:

-the Senate, House of Commons, Library of Parliament, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**.
+the Senate, House of Commons, Library of Parliament, Parliamentary Protective Service or office of the Parliamentary Budget Officer.

 ##### Public Service Employment Act